-So many new runners are taking to the sidewalks, trails, and streets lately in search of some fresh air and exercise.
+So many new runners are hitting the streets and trails in search of fresh air and exercise these days.
 I think this is fantastic!
 I’ve been running for about ten years now and can’t imagine my life without it.

 But I remember when I first started running, amidst all the issues of form and shoes and warmups and training plans, one of my biggest unexpected questions was: How do I carry my phone while running?

 Whether for communication, maps, music, emergencies, or to track our workouts, a smartphone is an essential piece of running gear for many of us.
-But as smartphone screens grow ever-larger, our options for how to carry them keep shrinking.
+But as smartphone screens grow ever-larger, our options for carrying them keep shrinking.

 In Your Hand